100 Expository Essay Topic Ideas, Writing Tips, and Sample Essays

 - What is the history of affirmative action in education?
 What are its effects?

-- What is the process of prosecuting someone for domestic abuse or rape?
+- What is the process of prosecuting someone for domestic abuse?

 - Why do women stay with men who beat them up?

 - What does "living below the poverty line" mean?

 - What is the history of welfare in the U.S.?

 - What is discrimination, or affirmative action?